Alpo Martinez: Biography

-Martinez started selling drugs at 13 years old in the East Harlem section of New York.
-In 1985 he met West Side Harlem drug dealer Azie Faison, Martinez started to move up the chain of drug dealers in Harlem and eventually became one of the biggest drug dealers in the city.
-Martinez later moved to Washington, D.C. to expand operations where he quickly became involved in the city's underworld and elevated his drug activities.
+Martinez started selling drugs at 14 years old in East Harlem.
+In 1985, he met West Side Harlem drug dealer Azie Faison.
+Martinez started to move up the chain of drug dealers in Harlem and eventually became one of the biggest drug dealers in the city.
+Martinez later moved to Washington, D.C. in 1990 to expand operations where he quickly became involved in the city's underworld and elevated his drug activities.
 He met Wayne 'Silk' Perry, a notorious gangster and D.C. enforcer, who would later become his bodyguard and hitman.

 Arrest

 On November 7, 1991, Martinez was arrested in Washington, D.C. for selling drugs.
-He was charged with conspiracy to commit murder, various drug charges, and 14 counts of murder, including the murder of D.C drug dealer Michael Anthony Salters aka Fray and Brooklyn drug dealer Demencio Benson.
+He was charged with conspiracy to commit murder, various drug charges, and 14 counts of murder, including the murder of former friend and drug dealing partner Rich Porter, D.C drug dealer Michael Anthony Salters aka Fray and Brooklyn drug dealer Demencio Benson.
 Facing the possibility of either the death penalty or life imprisonment without the possibility of parole, Martinez turned informant and testified against members of his organization.
 For his testimony against Perry (who received five consecutive life sentences without the possibility of parole), Martinez was sentenced to 35 years in prison.